-Ideally you want your child to discover for themselves, over and over again, what goal setting does a few times they'll be more able to strive for what's important to them!
+Ideally you want your child to discover for themselves, over and over again, what goal setting can do.
+Over time, they'll naturally choose to use it to strive for what's important to them!
 They'll feel confident they can accomplish things they want to and fulfil more of their potential!

 Here you'll learn some ways to introduce it easily...

-He appears to have no concentration at all and 10 minutes in we've not even had a rally of even 3 shots.
+He appeared to have no concentration or motivation at all and 10 minutes in we've not even had a rally of 3 shots.
+Not my idea of fun.
 This goes on for far too long so I ask him...

-Of course once we start aiming for this his concentration is transformed.
+Of course once we start aiming for this his level of focus is transformed.
 We get 10 shots in a row quite easily.

-If you introduce goal setting like a ninja without becoming a teacher that explains the whole theory it'll work best!
+Also, if you introduce goal setting like a ninja without explaining the whole theory it'll work best!

-So if your child is into martial arts, a musical instrument, football, running, reading, whatever it is give them a challenge that they can't resist!
+So if your child is into martial arts, a musical instrument, football, running, reading, fashion, whatever it is give them a challenge that they will love.